Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Which tools are best for international keyword research?

-Here are 5 top tools that SEO experts recommend for international keyword research.
+Here are four top tools that SEO experts recommend for international keyword research.

-Most content marketers are familiar with SEMRush.
-It’s one of the most popular keyword research tools, and the one possessing the largest keyword database.
+Most content marketers are familiar with Semrush.
+It’s one of the most popular keyword research tools and has one of the largest keyword databases.

-SEMRush works the same way regardless of which language you use.
-Just make sure to first select the location that you’re targeting, for example Spain.
-Then, the same way you would upload a list of terms in English, you can do the same with any other language.
+Semrush works the same way, regardless of which language you use.
+Just make sure to first select the location that you’re targeting, for example, Spain.
+Then, as you would upload a list of terms in English, you can do the same with any other language.

 – Joshua Saxon, Content Marketer & SEO Specialist